Home

 Despite all the drawbacks, the greatest benefit of the conventional RC electric motors is their low cost, if you know where to look.
 Read on.

-The classic Mabuchi RS-540 is probably the Volkswagen Beetle of electric motors for RC products.
+The classic Mabuchi RS-540 is probably the iphone of electric motors for RC products.
 The design has since become widely copied and sold to hobbyists under names such as Robbe, Graupner, Kyosho and many other.

 Its popularity has been driven mostly by RC cars and trucks.
 It may well be a good and economical choice for a home grown racing boat.

 For scale and sport model boats the five-pole cousin, the Mabuchi RS-550 may be a better fit.
 So what's the difference?
-Well, the RS-550 runs at almost half the speed, but with vast improvements in torque and much smoother.
+Well, the RS-550 has more poles (five vs. four), and as a result will run smoother with more torque.
 The end result is that a direct-drive RS-550 can swing a bigger propeller with steeper pitch than an RS-540.

 In general, more poles on the motor makes it run smoother, quieter, and more efficiently.

 Electric motors seems to have come down in price over the last few years, even for the RC market.
-Today you can buy a new Graupner RS-550 for about $15.
-Not bad, but not great either.
+Today you can buy a new Graupner RS-550 for about $15, which isn't bad.
 A Dumas electric motor can set you back $65.
 Now it's starting to hurt.

 Surplus permanent magnet motors - from left: tape recorder motor, Sankyo ball bearing eight pole VCR motor, Globe motor 5-pole, Mabuchi RS-540